seosgithub/flok/docs/services/vm.md

     * If in `@debug` mode, the variable `vm_write_list` contains an array dictionary of the last page passed to the pager (tail is latest).

 ##Cache
 See below with `vm_cache_write` for how to write to the cache.
 Each pager can choose whether or not to cache; some pagers may cache only reads while others will cache writes.
 Failure to write to the cache at all will cause `watch` to never trigger.
 Some pagers may use a trick where writes are allowed, and go directly to the cache but nowhere else.
 This is to allow things like *pending* transactions where you can locally fake data until a server response is received which will both wipe the fake write and insert the new one.
 Cache writes will trigger `watch`; if you write to cache with `vm_cache_write` with a page that has the same `_hash` as a page that already exists in cache, no `watch` events will be triggered.
-Additionally, calling `vm_cache_write` with a non-modified page will result in no performance penalty.
+Additionally, calling `vm_cache_write` with a non-modified page will result in no performance penalty. `vm_cache_write` notifies controllers asynchronously and is not effected by the `watch` flag on controllers.

 ###Pageout & Cache Synchronization
 Cache will periodically be synchronized to disk via the `pageout` service.
 When flok reloads itself, and the `vm` service gets a `watch` or `watch_sync` request, the `vm` service will attempt to read from the `vm_cache` first and then read the page from disk (write that disk read to cache).
 The only difference between `watch_sync` and `watch` is that `watch_sync` will synchronously pull from disk and panic if there is no cache available for the page).
 (Both `watch` and `watch_sync` will always call the pager's after the cache read as well.)